How to Make the Most of the Career and Internship Fair

 After the Career Fair

-- You may want to send a letter and another copy of your resume to employer representatives of particular interest to you.
+- Send a letter to employer representatives of particular interest to you.
 In your note, you can briefly describe an additional strength of yours that you didn’t get to mention at the fair and restate your interest in interviewing with them.

 - Be prepared to interview with organizations of interest after the fair.
 Several organizations will conduct interviews in the BBA Interview Center the day after the fair, however, most of the participating organizations interview at the BBA Interview Center later in the fall semester.